glassjr/glassjr.github.io/README.md

 # glassjr.github.io
 This is my personal site.
+It's located at [glassjr.github.io].
 I used bootstrap.